RedFirebreak/PhoneManagement/README.md

  - **Device info** (PMM can check device info like temperature and cpu speed)

  ### Windows
- Right now this script is designed for windows 10 and to be run with powershell
+ Right now this script is designed for windows 10 and to be run with powershell.

  ### Setup/configuration
  **1. Config file**
- - Copy config.example.ini to config.ini and fill out the WorkDirectory setting
+ - Copy config.example.ini to config.ini and fill out the WorkDirectory setting.
  - (example: WorkDirectory=C:\PhoneManagement)

  **2. Devices file**